maxsaber/maxsaber.github.io/index.md

  <div id="intro-title-name" class="intro-left">
   <h1 id="intro-title">Hi, I'm Max Saber</h1>
   <div id="intro-subtitle">
-   I'm a Director of Enterprise Applications and an Adjunct Professor of Healthcare Administration and Business
+   Director of Enterprise Applications and Development <br>
+   Adjunct Professor of Healthcare Administration and Business
   </div>
  </div>
  <div class="intro-left">
  <div class="intro-left">
   I'm a clinical informaticist and healthcare information system engineer with more than ten years of specialized experience with niche market electronic health record systems, system architecture, and clinical/technical project management.
 I'm typically best placed in a room to bridge knowledge gaps between clinical, technical, and administrative teams and translate needs, requirements, and expectations between the three groups.
 I have been awarded the <i>Innovative Solutions Award</i> in 2019 for implementing new clinical EHR technology in an academic setting while managing a diverse project team of clinical and non-clinical staff and faculty.
+Recently in recognition of various contributions to the field, I've received appointment as a Fellow of the American College of Health Data Management.
  </div>
  <div style="height: 1rem"></div>
  <div class="intro-left">
- Additionally, I also hold adjunct faculty appointments with both the School of Healthcare Business and Technology and the School of Pharmacy at MCPHS University.
-In these two departments, I teach graduate and undergraduate courses in data visualization, health informatics, human factor technology design, and statistical data analysis.
+ Additionally, I also hold adjunct faculty appointments inside the School of Healthcare Business and Technology, the School of Pharmacy, and the most recently the Forsyth School of Dental Hygiene at MCPHS University.
+In these Schools, I teach graduate and undergraduate courses in data visualization, health informatics, human factor technology design, and statistical data analysis.
  </div>
  <div style="height: 1rem"></div>
  <div class="intro-left">